fastverse/fastverse/README.md

  badges: end -->

+The *fastverse* is a complimentary suite of high-performance packages for statistical computing and data manipulation in R. Developed independently by different people, *fastverse* packages jointly contribute to the objectives of:

+- Speeding up R through heavy use of compiled code (C, C++, Fortran)
+- Enabling more complex statistical and data manipulation operations in R
+- Reducing the number of dependencies required to do advanced computations in R

-The *fastverse* package integrates and provides utilities for easy installation, loading and management of a complimentary set of high-performance R packages for statistical computing and data manipulation. *fastverse* packages work well together and provide:
+The `fastverse` package integrates and provides utilities for easy installation, loading and management of these packages.
+It is an extensible framework that allows users to (permanently) add or remove packages and put together their own 'verse' of packages to suit their needs, or for projects.
+Constituent packages are jointly attached with `library(fastverse)`, and several functions starting with `fastverse_` help to manage dependencies, detect namespace conflicts, add/remove packages from the *fastverse* and update packages.

-- Fast R code - especially for limited personal computing resources.
-All critical codes in *fastverse* packages are written in a compiled language such as C, C++ or Fortran.
-Many packages additionally offer multi-threading.

-- High code quality and above average levels of maintenance, thorough documentation and seamless application to the designated R objects, minding all the typical properties of real world data such as missing values.

-- A minimal set of dependencies.
-Most *fastverse* packages only depend on packages providing C++ API's in R, if any.

 ## Installation